MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/microsoft-teams-online-call-flows.md

 >- The direction of the arrows on the diagram above reflect the initiation direction of the communication that affects connectivity at the enterprise perimeters.
 In the case of UDP for media, the first packet(s) may flow in the reverse direction, but these packets may be blocked until packets in the other direction will flow.
 >- Teams is deployed side by side with Skype for Business Online, hence clients are displayed as "Teams/SFB user".

-Additional Flows (on top of Teams Online "pure" topology):
+Additional Flows (on top of Teams online topology):
-- **Flow 4'** - Represents a flow from Office 365 cloud to the customer network, used to establish a connection between Teams media server in the cloud with the SBC on premises.
+- **Flow 4'** - Represents a flow from Office 365 to the customer network, used to establish a connection between Teams media server in the cloud with the SBC on premises.
 - **Flow 5B** – Represents a media flow between Teams user within the customer network with Direct Routing SBC in "bypass" mode.
 - **Flow 5C** – Represents a media flow between Direct Routing SBC to another Direct Routing SBC in PSTN hairpin call "bypass" mode.